MaitreyaGanu/shodh/README.md

 A detailed academic report describing the data warehouse design, methodology, analysis, and limitations accompanies this repository.

 **Title:**
-*Reducing Food Wastage and Procurement Loss in the IISER Thiruvananthapuram Student Mess Using Data Warehousing and Business Intelligence Techniques*
+*Reducing Food Wastage and Procurement Loss in a Student Mess Using Data Warehousing and Business Intelligence Techniques*

 ---